1,500 Indonesian journalists receive protection materials against Covid-19

 Citizen journalists also report on the impact of the pandemic on the communities.
 “For example, they report on how locals are growing food on their own land, now that there is a lack of food in the local markets.
 This is an important story to tell, as it really shows the resilience of the people and the solutions they come up with,’’ Mulia says.

-Many local journalists have not received any assistance since the COVID-19 pandemic was detected in Indonesia.
-With funding from Free Press Unlimited, PPMN carried out a large scale operation to distribute packages containing protection material to citizen and local media journalists across all Indonesia.
-The packages contain reusable masks and bottles of hand sanitizer, and also information on how to report safely during COVID-19.
+Many local journalists have not received any assistance since the Covid-19 pandemic was detected in Indonesia.
+With funding from Free Press Unlimited, PPMN carried out a large-scale operation to distribute packages containing protection material to local and citizen journalists across all Indonesia.
+The packages contain reusable masks and bottles of hand sanitizer, and also information on how to report safely during Covid-19.

 The procurement and distribution of the protection kits was a real challenge.
 Mulia: “Of course these protective resources are scarce at the moment, and this drives up the price.
 The fact that they needed to be delivered in distant areas, like Papua, made it even more difficult.
 Because the hand sanitizer is a liquid, we could not use airplanes and had to ship everything, which delayed the process.’’

 By 20 May, PPMN succeeded in distributing protection kits to 1,500 journalists in 18 cities spread over 10 provinces in Indonesia.